Mairahanif/Secure_Website_Django/README.md

 # Secure_Website_Django
-A Full-Stack React App with Django Implementation
+A Full-Stack React App with Django Implementation - A powerfull framework for Python (uses jwt for authentication)